 Since angels of the apocalypse swarmed the skies, humanity has been on the run.
 With their supplies running low, Penryn and her small family risk their lives to scavenge for food and find themselves in the middle of an angel battle.
 When angels carry Penryn’s sister away, she’ll do anything to get her back, even form an alliance with one of the enemy.

 Angelfall is dark and twisty.
-Penryn not only battles outside evil, but also struggles to cope with her mother’s mental illness and the voices she hears which tell her … Continue reading
+Penryn not only battles outside evil, but also struggles to cope with her mother’s mental illness and the voices she hears which … Continue reading

 Published August 27, 2013

 Brielle has been blessed with a special gift: she can see the Celestial, both the angels and their warring worship and the fear that gushes like black tar from those caught in the grip of her enemies.
 She’s not the only gifted one.
 Her boyfriend Jake can heal others with his hands.

 But Jake has been taken, kidnapped by demons, and her attempt to save him throws Brielle into the hands of the Prince of Demons.
 He asks her to make a terrible choice.
 She’s been given a heavenly halo, one that bestowed her gift upon her.
 The Prince offers her a dark halo, … Continue reading

 As punishment for crimes she can’t remember, Mercy is exiled from the angel world, forced to live human lives, driven from one life to another in an endless cycle of suffering.
 This time, Mercy finds herself within the life of Lela, a dedicated young girl whose life revolves around caring for her terminally ill mother.

 Mercy weaves through the day-to-day commitments of Lela’s small life, but her focus remains turned to the limited fragments she can piece together from the past.
 In dreams, Luc visits her, telling her of their great love for one another, begging her to find him, or to find the man who … Continue reading

 The Girl Who Played Chess with an Angel